yasiramus/yasiramus/README.md

 - 💬 Ask me about ...
 - 📫 How to reach me: yasirayusif@gmail.com
 - 😄 Pronouns: she
-- ⚡ Fun fact: I love travelling, reading of fictions, hangout and being me -->
+- ⚡ Fun fact: I love travelling, reading of fictions, hangout and being me.
+-->